Following God’s clear direction does not always guarantee a good outcome from our perspective, at least initially.

 - God will resolve our situation as he deems best, an appraisal we can trust.

-When we encounter difficulties after following God’s obvious lead, we should keep moving forward per his original direction for as long as we can and do everything possible to generate a good outcome.
+When we encounter difficulties after following God’s obvious lead, we should keep moving forward for as long as we can and do everything possible to generate a good outcome.

 God may clear a direct path through the present difficulty.
 He may reveal an alternate route to our original destination.
 If we hit a dead end, God may open a side door to a new opportunity that was previously unknown.